×

 • Investment in recycling technologies for engineering resins to enhance circular economy.

-By 2035, the engineering resins market is expected to achieve robust growth, reflecting evolving industry demands.
+By 2035, the engineering resins market is expected to achieve robust growth and innovation.

 Market Segmentation